datacamp-content-public/courses-data-engineering-for-data-scientists/slides/chapter_1_de549e4812c9bd9e7bb4c9fce8e9dc4f.md

 `@script`
-Those modular functions we made before can now easily be chained, using the `transform` method of Spark DataFrames.
+The modular functions we made before can now easily be chained, using the `transform` method of Spark DataFrames.
+Python's `partial` function from the module `functools` also comes into good use here, as it allows us to create partial functions, where the last remaining atribute, which is the dataframe we start with, gets filled in by the transform method.

-We can now also re-use them in entirely different data pipelines.
+We can now also re-use the small functions we've made in entirely different data pipelines.
 Here's another example where we reuse a lot of what we have written before with only two new functions which we'll explore in the exercices.

 ---